Kmer-File-Format/kff-reference/README.md

 The first byte of each section defines its type.

-## Section: value declarations
+## Section: values declarations

-This type of section can be seen as a scope that ends with the next value section, where we define values.
+This type of section ('v') can be seen as a scope where a set of values are defined.
+The scope ends as soon as we encounter another 'v' section.
+This means that all values defined in a scope are valid for that scope only.

-The other sections need the definition of some variables (the k value for example).
+The rationale is that other sections will require the definition of some variables (the value of k for example).
-A list of needed values for other sections is given in this specification.
+Those requirements will be explained later in this specification (in the 'values requirement' parts).
-Each value definition is a (name,value) pair where a name is a ASCII text ending with a '\0' character, and a value is a 64 bits field.
+Each value declaration is a (name,value) pair where a name is a ASCII text ending with a '\0' character, and a value is a 64 bits field.
-After the end of the score, each value is reset to undefined.
+After the end of the scope, each value is reset to undefined.

 Section contents:
 * type: char 'v' (1 Byte)